Foundation / Corporation

 Rhode Island Council for the Humanities (RICH)

 Grants ranging between $2,000 and $12,000 to Rhode Island nonprofit organizations and schools for public humanities projects, documentary films, and civic education initiatives.
-Applicants must register their Intent to Apply by November 1, 2017.
+Applicants must submit an LOI prior to submitting a full application.
 Funding will be provided for the following three types of proposals:

 1. Public Projects:

 Rhode Island Council for the Humanities supports public humanities projects that enrich and enliven the lives of residents through a variety of formats, including community conversations, talks and lectures, new media technology, museum interpretations and exhibitions, workshops, panel discussions, book or film discussions, oral histories, and radio shows.

 Rhode Island Council for the Humanities supports documentary films that preserve Rhode Island’s stories and bring its history to life.
 The Council follows a three-phase approach to funding documentary films:

 Phase 1: Research (not eligible for these grants)

 Phase 2: Script Development (development level major grant)

 Phase 3: Production and Post Production (major grant)

 It is only on a rare occasion that the Council funds finishing or post-production for a film for which the Council has not funded its development.